w1zzl3-06/w1zzl3-06/README.md

 ## 👾About Me

 Greetings!!
-I'm **Aminu**, a Computer Science graduate with a passion for Offensive Security.
+I'm **Aminu**, a Computer Science graduate and an aspiring penetration tester.
 Learning and a drive to excel in this exciting field is what keeps me going.
 I enjoy honing my skilss by solving problems, working on projects and learning from experienced professionals.

 ## 🌱Learning